 Annie Oakley was born Phoebe Ann Moses (or as some sources say, Mosey) on August 13, 1860, in Darke County, Ohio.
 She is remembered as one of the leading women of the American West.

-Both Moses's father and stepfather died when she was a child and she went to live at the Darke County Infirmary, where she received schooling and sewing instruction while helping in the care of orphaned children.
-She returned to living with her mother and her second stepfather in her early teens, where she was able to help the family by hunting game for a grocery store.
-She earned so much from her skills that by the time she was 15, Moses was able to pay off the mortgage for her mother's home.
+Both Moses' father and her stepfather died when she was a child, and she went to live at the Darke County Infirmary, where she received schooling and sewing instruction while helping in the care of orphaned children.
+She returned to living with her mother and her second stepfather in her early teens, when she was able to help the family by hunting game for a grocery store.
+She earned so much from her skills that by the time she was 15, Moses was able to pay off the mortgage on her mother's home.

 Annie Oakley met Native-American leader Sitting Bull in 1884, and he was so impressed with her manner and abilities that he "adopted" her and bestowed upon her the additional name "Little Sure Shot."
 Oakley and Butler then joined Buffalo Bill's Wild West Show in 1885.
 The couple toured with the show for more than a decade and a half, with Oakley receiving the spotlight and top billing while Butler worked as her manager, assisting Oakley with her stunning displays of marksmanship.

 Audiences were wowed.
 She could shoot off the end of a cigarette held in her husband's lips, hit the thin edge of a playing card from 30 paces and shoot distant targets while looking into a mirror.
 She would also shoot holes through cards thrown into the air before they landed, inspiring the practice of punching holes in a free event ticket being referred to as an "Annie Oakley."
 Oakley even entertained such royals as Queen Victoria and Kaiser Wilhelm II—and shot a cigarette out of the kaiser's mouth.